ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

   - Functions: `sum`, `len`, and `print`
   - Comments: `# create a list of numbers`
 - What do you think is the purpose of these program parts?
-- Complete the task near the `TODO` marker, removing the `TODO` when finished
+- Complete the task near the `TODO` marker and remove the `TODO` when finished
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>

 <hr>